omoyal/openshift_admins_for_devops_workshop/Day 3/Lab-3_B_scc.md

 (See if you need to Login Again to your Quay Artifactory - Podman login....)

-# Deploy the IDMS on tje cluster
+# Deploy the IDMS on tje cluster (Need strong admin user kubeadmin or disco-admin)
 oc apply -f ubi-image/working-dir/cluster-resources/itms-oc-mirror.yaml
 ```